-Artist creates statues of Birmingham's 'four lads in jeans'
+Birmingham's 'four lads in jeans' get statues outside city bar

 Tat Vision, whose real name is Well Douglas, said his paper mache sculptures took a couple of weeks "on and off" to create, but said: "I don't think they're going to last."

-He predicted someone would probably try to take their heads off, while enjoying a drink on a night out and said he would be happy if they lasted a couple of days.
+He predicted someone would probably try to take their heads off while enjoying a drink on a night out and said he would be happy if they lasted a couple of days.

 The statues were built as part of the Birmingham Weekender - an arts event in the city.